MathHenrique065/CIFAR-10_Transfer_Learning_basic_model/README.md

-# CIFAR-10_VGG19_basic_model
+# Pre-trained_ViT_basic_model

-Basic image classification model using Tensorflow 2.0, CIFAR-10 dataset and VGG-19 as a pre-trained model.
+This is a basic image classification solution using CNNs and a Pre-trained ViT to help diagnose Alzheimer's and Parkinson's Disease.